worakritsoo/svelte-ionic/README.md

 The app will be served on `localhost:5000`.

+Please note: livereload not enabled (see `rollup.config.js`) because of issue in development environment.

 All items also available as individual REPLs: https://github.com/Tommertom/svelte-ionic-app/blob/master/REPLS.md

 **NEW FEATURE: click to view source!
 For all components (except tab) you can click the lower right source button to view the source and copy/paste in your app.
 If you use fullscreen view, the menu will be a sidepanel instead of a hamburger!**